davidpaiz-torres/invoice-generator/readme.md

 I have included a sample csv file, which you can import to google sheets.
 Make sure to leave the row named: "Total."
 To easily calculate the Daily cost, use the following formula in your spreadsheet:=PRODUCT(E2,F2), this will multiply the daily hours worked by the hourly rate.
 (Make sure that the daily hours and hourly rate columns are located in columns E and F).
 Use the following formula to determined the total amount owed to you, =SUM(G2:G14) (make sure that your daily cost column is located in column G and adjust 'G14' if needed, to include all of the days you ar tracking).

+Feel free to repurpose this script to your liking.

 ## Features